 Celebrations at Daybreak Star Indian Cultural Center

-United Indians was one of a team of Native activists and allies that successfully advocated for the City of Seattle to recognize the second Monday in October as Indigenous Peoples’ Day in 2014.
+A team of Native activists and allies successfully advocated for the City of Seattle to recognize the second Monday in October as Indigenous Peoples’ Day in 2014.
+That year, United Indians hosted Seattle’s first Indigenous Peoples’ Day celebration.
 We commemorate the day annually with a rally and march downtown, followed by speeches, Native cultural performances, and a community dinner at Daybreak Star.
-All are welcome, Native and non-Native alike!
+All are welcome!

 Please join us on Monday, October 14, 2019, for our 5th annual Indigenous Peoples’ Day commemoration, with the theme of Love Knows No Borders.
 Check the Facebook event page for more details.

 Interested in becoming an official Indigenous Peoples’ Day Partner?